jncraton/software-engineering-cpsc4430/lectures/course-search-feedback.md

 -----

-- Unlabelled data should not appear and disappear
+- Unlabeled data should not appear and disappear
 - [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) - "If a necessary feature has a high astonishment factor, it may be necessary to redesign the feature."

 New Issues
 ----------

-- Table should use labelled headings and colums for various fields
+- Table should use labeled headings and columns for various fields
 - Search as you type, remove search button
 - HTML has a built-in toggle (checkbox) and it should be used in place of the "Filter by course mode" button